-The Middle East Microform Project (MEMP) preserves collections in digital and microform format of unique, rare, hard to obtain, and often expensive research material for Middle East studies.
+The Middle East Materials Project (MEMP) preserves collections in digital and microform format of unique, rare, hard to obtain, and often expensive research material for Middle East studies.
 It also preserves deteriorating printed and manuscript scholarly materials.
 The geographic scope of MEMP coverage includes Arab countries, Israel, Turkey, Iran, and related areas not covered by other cooperative materials projects.

 Some MEMP microfilm is available for purchase.
 For more information, see Microform Sales.

 Meeting Minutes and other information related to the ongoing work of MEMP may be found in the MEMP Workspace.
 The MEMP Workspace is an enterprise wiki that members can access to share, review and edit documentation and other content.
 It is open only to MEMP Members.

 For questions or information about MEMP, contact jalspach [at] crl [dot] edu (Judy Alspach).